jaredsparta/DevOps-Engineering74/README.md

-# Connect github and localhost with an SSH
+# Connect github and localhost with an SSH key

 * Install gitbash or any terminal
 * In your preferred folder run the command 'ssh-keygen -t rsa -b 4096 -C "your_email@example.com"'